patriksima/patriksima.github.io/hireme.md

 Work-life balance is very important to me.
 See [Work-life balance](#work-life-balance).<br/>
 I need to know the answers to a few questions:

-1. Full-remote?
-2. Fixed or flexible working hours?
+1. Fixed or flexible working hours?
-3. 8 working hours is hard or soft limit?
+2. 8 working hours is hard or soft limit?
-4. Time tracking software?
+3. Time tracking software?
-5. Company hardware?
+4. Company hardware?
 VPN?
-6. Agile project management?
+5. Agile project management?
-7. Contract notice period?
+6. Contract notice period?
 Name of the service organization?
-8. Education paid by company like Pluralsight
+7. Education paid by company like Pluralsight
-9. Career growth conditions?
+8. Career growth conditions?
-10. Rate growth conditions?
+9. Rate growth conditions?
-11. Possibility to change the project?
+10. Possibility to change the project?
-12. Overtime?
+11. Overtime?
 Night or weekend on call?
-13. Work-life balance support?
+12. Work-life balance support?
-14. BYOD or company device?
+13. BYOD or company device?
 (I prefer Macbook Pro)